 - A community where every church service is attended by both the congregation of believers and by large numbers of unbelievers who are drawn by the love of God, where every service sees someone saved from sin and born again to new life, and where water baptisms occur every weekend at one of our Life360 campuses.

 - A community that finds needs and fills them, finds hurts and heals them, giving people Jesus Christ through one need and hurt at a time.

 - A community that will not stop seeking the lost, knowing that the heart of God will never be content as long as one lost soul remains in Springfield and the communities with Life360 campuses.
-For Springfield, we acknowledge that even if all 400 churches in Springfield were filled to capacity, 82,000 people are still left without a church home and are lost and dying.
+For Springfield, we acknowledge that even if all 400 churches were filled to capacity, 80,000-plus people would still be left without a church home and lost and dying.
 Therefore, we will never be content to grow to a certain size and stop as long as one lost soul remains.

 - A community that will gather in the ripe harvest with God’s blessing.
-God will give us a tithe and offering of our city, fifteen percent of Springfield’s population of 151,000.
-Vast numbers of unbelievers in our city and community will come and find Christ, one soul at a time.
+God will give us a “tithe” of our cities, so that unbelievers in our city and community will come and find Christ, one soul at a time.

-- A community meeting on church campuses that will accommodate not only the original hundreds and then thousands but is sufficient to accommodate the harvest God will give us, 15% of our city – 22,000 who will be drawn each week from our community, 22,000 believers and pre-believers who will pass through our doors and experience the services and ministries.
+- A community meeting on church campuses that will accommodate not only the original hundreds and then thousands but is sufficient to accommodate the harvest God will give us – 22,000 core members plus additional attenders and seekers, who will be drawn each week from our community, 22,000-plus believers and pre-believers who will pass through our doors and experience the services and ministries.

-- A community whose main campus will be on 120 acres, where pre-believers feel drawn and comfortable – drawn to walk our campus, to sit at our fountains and drink of the Spirit of the One who causes us never to thirst again.
+- A community which will meet on campuses where pre-believers feel drawn and comfortable – drawn to walk our campus and drink of the Spirit of the One who causes us never to thirst again.

-- A community where ministries and events are happening every day of the week, at all hours, on every one of our campuses, including 250 separate ministries that will touch every aspect of our community – families, seniors, foster children, special needs individuals, the outcast, the poor, the oppressed, those in prison, those alone and feeble, those in need of a friend and a Savior.
+- A community where ministries and events are happening every day of the week, at all hours, on every one of our campuses, including over 250 separate ministries that will touch every aspect of our community – families, seniors, foster children, special needs individuals, the outcast, the poor, the oppressed, those in prison, those alone and feeble, those in need of a friend and a Savior.

 - A community where seniors not only feel welcome but are a crucial element in God’s plan for reaching our community, including housing communities with 300 homes for our precious seniors, especially those with fixed low income, fulfilling the admonition of James 1:27: “to look after orphans and widows in their distress.”

 - A community where present-day orphans, children in foster care, will be ministered to by our Christian foster care agency.
-Ten percent of the foster children in Green County will be placed with Christian foster parents from within our own congregation and the congregations that will join with us.
+Ten percent of the foster children in Greene County, where Life360 first started, will be placed with Christian foster parents from within our own congregation and the congregations that will join with us.

 - A community that lives and breathes missions, supporting missionaries and ministries on every continent with giving equal to twenty-five percent of our church budget.
-As an example, through our Southern Missouri campuses, every one of our Southern Missouri District missionaries will be supported, and fifty percent of our district’s home and world missions dollars will flow from the generous and passionate hearts of our people.
+As an example, through our Southern Missouri campuses, every one of our district missionaries will be supported, and fifty percent of our district’s home and world missions dollars will flow from the generous and passionate hearts of our people.
 We will never say “no” to a missionary, but will find an avenue for them to come and be a blessing and be blessed at our church.
 We will have ten missionary homes for itinerating missionaries, allowing their families to be a part of our church family.